Gonzaga suspends NBA legend’s season tickets over refusal to wear mask at games - NewsBreak

 Meanwhile, public health experts say masks are a key virus-prevention tool that are most effective when worn by a large number of people.

 In a statement, Gonzaga officials said they are committed to implementing health and safety protocols, which include an indoor mask mandate.
 The university also requires proof of COVID-19 vaccination or a negative test taken with the last 72 hours to attend home athletic events.
-As a way to enforce the mask mandate, Gonzaga has suspended its food and beverage sales at games.Sign up for FOX40’s Daily Newsletter
+As a way to enforce the mask mandate, Gonzaga has suspended its food and beverage sales at games.Fauci: Most states to reach omicron peak by mid-February

 “We will not speak to specific actions taken with any specific individuals,” the statement read.
 “We take enforcement of COVID-19 health and safety protocols seriously and will continue to evaluate how we can best mitigate the risks posed by COVID-19 with appropriate measures.”